softbauware/ansible-role-hdns/README.md

 # The TTL in a zone defines the TTL for the SOA Entry!
 ttl: 86400

+# Set this to true if you want unused zones to be removed from the server.
+# Use with care because it will remove all zones which are not in "zones" var.
+remove_missing_zones: false

-# Set this to true if you want unused records to be removed on the server.
+# Set this to true if you want unused records to be removed from the server.
-# Use with care because it will remove all zones and and records which are not in zones var.
+# Use with care because it will remove all records which are not in "zones" var.
-remove_undefined: false
+remove_missing_records: false

 # This is the variable which defines the zones and records.
 # You can find a example below how to set this up correctly.